Reservoir Evaluation Technology (GEO504)

 Method of work

-3 hours of lectures and 2 hours of tutorial per week.
+3-4 hours of lectures and 2 hours of tutorial per week.
+Excel and Sendra (or similar software) will be used on weekly basis to do core analysis calculations.
 Interactive Petrophysics (IP) software will be used to practice and complete a project based on a set of real data from different fields in Norway.

 Overlapping courses